A tree-based parallel surrogate optimization algorithm for optimizing noisy expensive functions

 - Implementing a new SRS that combines the two types of candidate points that were originally proposed in the SRS work.

 ProSRS algorithm is configured in a master-worker structure, where in each optimization iteration, the algorithm (master) constructs a RBF surrogate using the available evaluations, then proposes new points based on the constructed RBF, and finally distributes the tasks of evaluating these points to parallel processes (workers).

 Compared to the popular Bayesian optimization algorithms, ProSRS is able to achieve faster convergence on some difficult benchmark problems, and is orders of magnitude cheaper to run.
 Moreover, ProSRS enjoys asymptotic convergence gaurantees.
 The common applications of this algorithm include efficient hyperparamter tuning of machine learning models and characterizing expensive simulation models.

 Note: The above

 pip method should work for most users.
-If a user encounters any installation problems including import errors or warnings, please refer to the Wiki page for possible solutions.
+If a user encounters any installation problems including import errors or warnings, please refer to the Wiki page

 After having successfully installed the